StefanEcon/StefanEcon.github.io/_pages/about.md

     <p>Saint Louis, MO 63105</p>
 ---

 Hello, I am Yingrui Song from Washington University in Saint Louis.
+I am now a third-year Ph.D. candidate in Economics.

-My main research interest are now in firm dynamics and structural change.
+My main research interest lie in macro development, with specific interest in firm dynamics and structural change.
 Specifically, I am recently exploring how information friction and non-rational belief could result in misallocation of resources among firms and lead to aggregate TFP losses across the economy.